MOstafaMOhamedX/Datatables-in-Laravel/README.md

-## Datatables in Laravel: Default and AJAX
+## Datatables in Laravel: Default and AJAX With Huge Amount of Data
 ![Screen](/public/Screenshot.jpg)